PugazharasanC/git-and-github/README.md

 ## Git Commit

 Committing changes is a crucial step in version control.
-Here are some useful git commit commands:
+Here are some useful Git commit commands:

-+ `git commit -m "<message>"`
+- **`git commit -m "<message>"`**

-  + Commit changes with a specified message.
+  - Commit changes with a specified message.

-+ `git commit -a -m "<message>"`
+- **`git commit -a -m "<message>"`**

-  + Commit changes with a message and add all files to the staging area.
+  - Commit changes with a message and add all files to the staging area.
-  + This is a shortcut to combine staging and committing for modified files.
+  - This is a shortcut to combine staging and committing for modified files.

-+ `git commit -am "<message>"`
+- **`git commit -am "<message>"`**

-  + Another shortcut to commit changes with a message and add all files to the staging area.
+  - Another shortcut to commit changes with a message and add all files to the staging area.
-It's a concise way to streamline the commit process for modified files.
+  - A concise way to streamline the commit process for modified files.

+These commands help you effectively record and save changes in your Git repository.
+Choose the one that fits your workflow! 🚀

 ## Git Branch